Cross modal plasticity: Experience dependence

-Plasticity in the deaf
+Plasticity after auditory deficit

 Cross modal plasticity can also occur in pre-lingual deaf individuals.
 A functional magnetic resonance imaging (fMRI) study found that deaf participants use the primary auditory cortex as well as the visual cortex when they observe sign language.
-Although the auditory cortex no longer receives input from the ears, the deaf can still use specific regions of the cortex to process visual stimuli.
+Although the auditory cortex no longer receives input from the ears, individuals who are deaf can still use specific regions of the cortex to process visual stimuli.
 Primary sensory abilities like brightness discrimination, visual contrast sensitivity, temporal discrimination thresholds, temporal resolution, and discrimination thresholds for motion directions do not appear to change in the loss of a modality like hearing.
 However, higher-level processing tasks may undergo compensating changes.
 In the case of auditory deprivation, some of these compensations appear to affect visual periphery processing and movement detection in peripheral vision.

-Deaf individuals lack auditory input, so the auditory cortex is instead used to assist with visual and language processing.
+Individuals who are deaf lack auditory input, so the auditory cortex is instead used to assist with visual and language processing.
 Auditory activations also appear to be attention-dependent in the deaf.
 However, the process of visual attention in the deaf is not significantly different from that of hearing subjects.
 Stronger activations of the auditory cortex during visual observation occur when deaf individuals pay attention to a visual cue, and the activations are weaker if the cue is not in the direct line of sight.
 One study found that deaf participants process peripheral visual stimuli more quickly than hearing subjects.
 Deafness appears to heighten spatial attention to the peripheral visual field, but not the central one.
 The brain thus seems to compensate for the auditory loss within its visual system by enhancing peripheral field attention resources; however, central visual resources may suffer.

 Improvements tend to be limited to areas in the brain dedicated to both auditory and visual stimuli, not simply rewriting audio-dedicated areas into visual areas.
 The visual enhancements seem to be especially focused in areas of the brain that normally process convergence with auditory input.
 This is specifically seen in studies showing changes in the posterior parietal cortex of deaf individuals, which is both one of the main centers for visual attention but also an area known for integrating information from various senses.

 Recent research indicates that in attention-based tasks such as object tracking and enumeration, deaf subjects perform no better than hearing subjects.
 Improvement in visual processing is still observed, even when a deaf subject is not paying attention to the direct stimulus.
 A study published in 2011 found that congenitally deaf subjects had significantly larger neuroretinal rim areas than hearing subjects, which suggests that deaf subjects may have a greater concentration of retinal ganglion cells.